o-o-overflow/archiveooo/_server_setup/README.md

 4. Create your `/home/archiveooo/archiveooo/archiveooo/local_settings_outside_git.py` -- see the [example](./sample_local_settings_outside_git.py)

-5. Create the Postgres database and user (or use the default local SQLite).
+5. Create the Postgres database and user or use the default local SQLite.
 Default Ubuntu settings should be fine.

 6. Setup AWS EC2.
 You can have separate accounts for the main site and the periodic cleaner.
 See [sample IAM policy](./example_ec2_iam_policy.txt).

 7. Setup the non-cloudfronted website.
-Expose static files (for instance, link `/home/archiveooo/archiveooo/ctfoood/static/` to `/var/www/html/static`).
-See the sample files in this folder.
+See the Apache sample files in this folder.Make sure to expose the static files too: for instance, `ln -sr ctfoood/static/ /var/www/html/` (+ Django's contrib/admin/static/admin/)

 8. Create an S3 bucket to host public files.
 Otherwise, create `dockerimg` and `public_files` folders and link them in `/var/www/html/`.